avinashakka/express-ts-api/README.md

 # express-ts-api
-TypeScript based Express API server
+Basic NodeJS express server to use TypeScript compiler.